Skip to main navigation menu Skip to main content Skip to site footer

 Editorial Team

-Conceived by racialized, queer, trans, and femme sociology graduate students from York University, and now run by under/graduate students and community orientated alumni of the same, New Sociology: Journal of Critical Praxis is comprised of board members with the shared goal of publishing the works of emergent scholars, creatives, and community organizers who are routinely silenced, exploited, and ignored by academia, especially non-white authors and creatives, as well as those who are queer, trans, disabled, and femme.
+Conceived by non-white, queer, trans, and woman identified sociology graduate students from York University, and now run by under/graduate students and community orientated alumni of the same, New Sociology: Journal of Critical Praxis is comprised of board members with the shared goal of publishing the works of emergent scholars, creatives, and community organizers who are routinely silenced, exploited, and ignored by academia, especially non-white authors and creatives, as well as those who are queer, trans, disabled, and femme.
 Below, please find biographies of each of our board members along with their role title.

 Founder and Editor-in-Chief

-Naiomi Perera, PhD Student, York University
+Naiomi Perera, PhD Student, York University (2023 - )

 Naiomi Perera is a PhD student in the Department of Sociology at York University.
 Her research interests include youth, political socialization, radical politics, digital cultures, surveillance, and carceral logics.
 She received the Canadian Sociological Association’s Outstanding Graduating Student Award for her MA research on the use of anti-radicalization internet filtering software in schools.
 During her PhD, she plans to explore how young people develop and express radical political identities both online and offline.
 Naiomi is an abolitionist who has been organizing with the Toronto Prisoners’ Rights Project since 2020.
 She has been the recipient of a Joseph-Armand Bombardier CGS Master's Scholarship and York University’s Graduate Entrance Award for Black and Indigenous Students, and her research is currently being supported by a SSHRC Doctoral Fellowship.